UMCUGenetics/CWL/README.md

 # CWL
 CWL workflows

-This repositiry is depricted and not mantained anymore.
+This repository is not mantained anymore.
 We moved to https://github.com/UMCUGenetics/CWL-CommandLineTools.